 After the spouse has been served, they will have 30 days to respond to the petition.
 If the individual who has been served fails to respond, the divorce case can proceed without their presence or participation.
 If the individual who has been served files a response in the appropriate time period, the spouses will exchange discovery documents, which include information about property, income and other relevant information.
 See our blog: List of Steps Before a California Divorce is Finalized.

 The spouses can either resolve the matter through agreements or can request the case go before the court, like who gets child custody while divorce is pending?
 Usually cases go to court over child custody, spousal support, child support, and domestic violence issues (like restraining orders).
 In some cases, a subpoena may be needed.

 Spouses are encouraged to settle any matters possible during a Marital Settlement Conference.
-If all issues are not settled, then a trial date is set.
+If all issues are not settled, then a divorce trial date is set.
 At trial, attorneys present their client’s case and any related evidence to ensure desired outcome.
 The court will then make a judgment.

 If circumstances change and the original divorce order is no longer suitable, a new order can be requested by filing for a post judgment modification.
 The court may choose to grant a modification to child custody or visitation, child support, or spousal support because of circumstances like loss of job, changes in child’s needs, or a serious illness.
 Contact an experienced Los Angeles divorce attorney at our office to closely examine all the details and discuss potential legal options.
 See our blog: What Is a Summary Dissolution Divorce in California?